-Every month three students from each class in grades 1-5 are selected to receive a Citizenship, Achievement or Principal's Award.
-Achievement awards will focus on a different academic content area, while the Principal's Award will focus on demonstration of the SPUSD/AV Core Values.
-These children are honored at an awards assembly held at 8:20 AM one Friday per month.
+Every month three students from each class in grades 1-5 are selected to receive a Character and Achievement Recognitions.
+Achievement recogintions will focus on a different academic content area, while the Character Recognitions will focus on demonstration of the SPUSD/AV Core Values.
+These children are honored at a Recognition Assembly held at 8:30 AM one Friday per month.
 Parents of those being recognized will be formally invited to attend.

 Each classroom, in grades 3-5, elects two student representatives to serve on the Student Council.
 Elections are held twice a year - fall and spring.
 Student Council meetings are held on a monthly basis before school.
 The Council works on school-wide activities that promote learning and community service.

 Students Presence on Campus During Non-School Hours:

 Students should be on the playground only during supervised times.
 Students are not be allowed to return to school after school is dismissed and should not be on the school grounds after school or on weekends.

 All visitors to Arroyo Vista must first report directly to the office to sign in and obtain a visitor badge.
 At the conclusion of your visit, please return the badge to the office and sign-out.
 School tours are scheduled twice a year and include an overview of the many school programs and a visit to classrooms.

 Parents and friends are encouraged to become better acquainted with the school programs.
 Visitations are to be for educational purposes only.
 Observations must be limited to 20 minutes and the parent must be accompanied by the school administrator or school counselor so as not to disrupt the instructional activities.
 If you would like to observe in a classroom, contact the office to assist you in scheduling the appointment.